 - The BSW crew will be responsible for all janitorial services and will be assigned work throughout the entire property. - The crew will consist of approximately 20 Building Service Workers.
-The number of Building Service Workers required will be increased or decreased depending on operational requirements. - The BSW crew will have their own vacation list. - The BSW crew will have their own overtime list. - When opportunities or requirements exist for BSW's to change shifts, crews or work areas throughout the property, the Company will first review the Shift/Crew lateral transfer request forms outlined in Article 9 sub section 9.12 and then transfer employees using Company seniority.
-If there are no volunteers, the Company will assign employees using Company seniority.
+The number of Building Service Workers required will be increased or decreased depending on operational requirements. - The BSW crew will have their own vacation list. - The BSW crew will have their own overtime list. - When opportunities or requirements exist for BSW's to change shifts, crews or work areas throughout the property, the Company will first review the Shift/Crew lateral transfer request forms outlined in Article 9 sub section 9.12 and then transfer employees using Department seniority.
+If there are no volunteers, the Company will assign employees using Company seniority. - All current BSWs, on the date of ratification (January 21, 2022) will have their Company seniority credited to their Mill Department seniority.

-In witness whereof the Parties hereto have executed this Letter of Understanding on the 20th day of October 2016.
+In witness whereof the Parties hereto have executed this Letter of Understanding on the 22nd day of September 2021.